-Teach love’s many definitions
+Teach the many definitions of love

-SUMMARY: 1 John 4:8 tells us that “God is love.”
+1 John 4:8 tells us that “God is love.”
 We are called to mirror that love throughout creation and to love one another as Jesus Christ loved us (John 13:34-35).
 Human expressions of love vary and are sometimes complicated.
 Read on to see how love has historically been grouped into four “types.”
 How do you love?
 Let’s count the ways!

 Love is all around.
 But what “love” are we talking about?
 Most people know they experience different types of love, but they may not know the different definitions of love or how they can have all kinds of love in their daily lives.
 Talk, teach and have fun with love.

 What is love?
 Ask the children first, and you’ll get some great answers.
 When Grace United Methodist Church in Warren, Pa., asked this question, they received this thoughtful response: “When my grandmother got arthritis, she couldn’t bend over and paint her toenails anymore.
 So my grandfather does it for her all the time, even when his hands got arthritis, too.
 That’s love.”

 We see love around us, but we usually don’t take the time to learn about love.
 The Greeks defined four types of love (storge, phileo, eros and agape) in ways that still apply today.
 C.S.
 Lewis explored the concepts in his book, The Four Loves and this Wikipedia article shares some definitions:

 Storge is a family-type love.
 While storge love happens naturally among relatives, it also can happen when friends come together to form family-type relationships.
 Some, including Lewis, describe familial love as the most natural and emotive.
 Yet, it also presents challenges because this type of love is expected or ready-made.

 Friendship love comes when people have a bond, often through a common interest or activity.
 More than companionship, phileo love occurs when the connection is felt strongly.